What is Palliative Care for Pets?: Understanding Comfort-focused Veterinary Care

 Goals for palliative care differ for each family and pet.
 It can include any or all of the following:

-A palliative care plan can also let you try certain therapies and medications to see if they are a good fit for you and your pet.
+A palliative care plan often requires a bit or trail and error, letting you try certain therapies and medications to see if they are a good fit for you and your pet.
 It is up to you to decide what your pet’s comfort looks like as they deal with their injury or illness.

 Key Facts about Palliative Care

 Palliative care is dynamic and changes depending on what you and your pet need at the time.
-It allows us to choose the best path for our pet’s health and create a plan and team to suit our needs as caregivers.
+It allows us to choose the best path for your pet’s health and create a plan and team to suit your needs as caregivers.

 Gentle Journey Vet Care specializes in palliative care and working with pet guardians to keep their pet comfortable and provide care in the comfort of their home.
 Alternatively, we can join your care team virtually.
-We start by reviewing your pet’s medical history and current status, then create a customized care plan with you.
+We start by reviewing your pet’s medical history and health and comfort status, then create a customized care plan with you.
 All initial consultations are virtual.

 If you’re interested in palliative care and how it can benefit you and your pet, please schedule a consultation with us today.